Business People: Your Headshots Are Outta Control

 As someone who takes pride in being in the business world, but not of the business world, I tend to view the sterile habits, practices, and trends that so often define business culture from an outsider’s perspective.
 This is to say, I find it pretty difficult to get down with things like canned networking events, stodgy cover letters, and the bastardization of quotes to emphasize big business-y words like “synergy” and “teamwork.”
 But of all the bad business-people tendencies I’ve come across, few come close to the business set’s seemingly innate compulsion to take and use really bad headshots.
 You know the ones: posture set at a cool 90˚, head facing six-o’clock, hands in lap, requisite power suit, smug and/or detached facial expression, fluorescent lighting, overuse of Photoshop, taken a long time ago…

 Sure, business headshots are a throwback to grammar school class pictures, which none of us ever took too seriously (at least, I hope not), but nevertheless, they’ve got an important place in the grown-up world—especially for those who represent their companies or brands in some public capacity.
 This could mean that your pretty, immortalized mug simply appears on your corporate website or social media profile.
 It could also mean that your photo’s going to be projected onto a giant screen behind you at a speaking engagement, alongside your byline in a noted publication, or gulp, flashed on TV screens across the nation because you’re really big time like that.
 Even more important than representing your company, however, is representing yourself.
 Crazy concept, I know, but it’s upon this notion—the idea that you should look like you and feel like you, rather than like the you that you assume people want or expect to see—that I’ve created my official lists of 10 headshot dos and don’ts.
-(As you can see from the CVM team’s glorious headshots, we are firm practitioners of not doing the things I’m about to tell you to not do.*)

 Before we move on though, let’s get one thing straight: I’m not bashing headshots that are afflicted solely by a non-photogenic or unattractive subject (although truth be told, a good photographer can sometimes account for such things); I’m talkin’ headshots that suffer from the subject’s preconceived notion of what it means to be in his or her position.
 A respected business person!
 An industry all-star!
 A real power player!
 An office drone… Yep, I’m trying to rid the world of headshots that are downright contrived, inauthentic, or otherwise cringe-inducing.
 The best investment here would be an office drone which comes equipped with its goggles, to take the best headshots and achieve the purpose of it.
 Offending headshots tend to fall into one of two primary categories: “I’m trying too damn hard” or “I take myself too damn seriously.”
 From there, they can be broken down into sub-categories, such as “If I do this, my audience will think that,” “I look serious, because I am serious,” and “I’m going to paint this here picture for you, so you’re not tempted to use your imagination too liberally.”
 Long story short: headshot offenses run the gamut, but I have no intention of introducing an entire classification system.
 Rather, I’m going to give you some really great, free, and unsolicited advice so that your next headshot doesn’t fall victim to one of them.